Daisy Bates (activist): Arkansas State Press

 The paper became an avid voice for civil rights even before a nationally recognized movement had emerged.
 Daisy Bates was later recognized as co-publisher of the paper.

 As the former president of the Arkansas State Conference of the NAACP, Bates was involved deeply in desegregated events.
 Even though in 1954 the United States Supreme Court decision in Brown v.
 Board of Education made all the segregated schools illegal, the schools in Arkansas refused to enroll African American students.
 Bates and her husband tried to fight against the situation in their newspaper.
 The Arkansas State Press became a fervent supporter of the NAACP's integrated public school events.
 The State Press editorialized, "We feel that the proper approach would be for the leaders among the Negro race—not clabber mouths, Uncle Toms, or grinning appeasers to get together and counsel with the school heads."
 Concerning the policy of academic desegregation, the State Press cultivated a spirit of immediatism within the hearts of African-American and white citizens.
 Opposite to gradual approach, this newspaper mainly wanted immediate reform in Arkansas's educational system.
 The Arkansas State Press reported that the NAACP was the lead organizer in these protest events, and the newspaper also tended to enlarge national influence to let more people get involved in the educational events in Little Rock.

 While Governor Orval Faubus and his supporters were refusing even token desegregation of Central High School, this editorial appeared on the front page:

-It is the belief of this paper that since the Negro's loyalty to America has forced him to shed blood on foreign battle fields against enemies, to safeguard constitutional rights, he is in no mood to sacrifice these rights for peace and harmony at home.

 Throughout its existence, the Arkansas State Press covered all social news happening within the state.
 It was an avid supporter of racial integration in schools and thoroughly publicized its support in its pages.
 In 1957, because of its strong position during the Little Rock Segregation Crisis, white advertisers held another boycott to punish the newspaper for supporting desegregation.
 This boycott successfully cut off funding, except the money which came directly and through advertisements from the NAACP national office, and through ads from supporters throughout the country.
 Despite this the State Press was unable to maintain itself and the last issue was published on October 29, 1959.